Lowering Your Diet’s Caloric Density: Eat More + Weigh Less

 When choosing fruits, opt for those that are fresh or frozen instead of fruit juices or dried fruit, which are higher in sugar and thus higher in calories per gram.
 Snack on grapes instead of raisins.
 A 100-calorie serving of raisins is only one-quarter cup; but a 100-calorie serving of grapes is nearly two cups.
 It’s obvious which is going to make you feel fuller.

 Calorie dense foods: High fat red meat, processed meats, fatty dairy products, and processed foods high in fat and sugar.
 Processed snack foods, candy, packaged snack foods, cakes, cookies and candies.
-Traditional fast foods such as cheeseburgers, fried chicken, and French fries and bakery items.
+Traditional fast foods such as cheeseburgers, fried chicken, and French fries and bakery items, prime rib, salami, cheesecake, butter, cheese, oils.

 Nutrient-low-calorie-dense foods: Most fruits, non-starchy vegetables, air-popped popcorn, broth-based soups, fat-free dairy products, chicken, pork tenderloin, seafood, fish and beans.
 High fiber foods nonstarchy vegetables like broccoli, spinach, lettuce and carrots, are lower in energy density than starchy vegetables, like potatoes, peas and corn.
 Whole grains like oatmeal, air-popped popcorn, whole wheat and brown rice, and foods with lots of added water, such as soups.
 Lower fat foods, including pasta, noodles, breakfast cereals and yogurt, also tend to have a lower energy density.

-You don’t have to change your entire diet.
-By eating more meals and snacks that are lower in calorie density, you can still enjoy reasonable portions of your favorite calorie-dense foods whole controlling calories.
-If you continue to eat the typical volume of food you eat, yet lower the calories in each portion, you’ll consume fewer calories and feel just as full.
-If you choose the right foods you can eat more for the same calories.
+You don't have to change your entire diet.
+By eating more meals and snacks that are lower in calorie density, you can still enjoy reasonable portions of your favorite calorie-dense foods while controlling calories.
+If you continue to eat the typical volume of food you eat, yet lower the calories in each portion, you'll consume fewer calories and feel just as full.

 Bell EA, Castellanos VH, Pelkman CL, Thorwart ML, Rolls BJ.
 Energy density of foods affects energy intake in normal-weight women.
 Am.
 J. Clin.
 Nutr.
 1998;67:412–420.
 [PubMed]